senlin/so-mobile-map-widget/README.md

 See above.

-### When I use the Customizer to add the SO Mobile Map Widget I am seeing a lot of PHP Notices or nothing at all.
+### When I use the Customizer to add the Mobile Map Widget I am seeing a lot of PHP Notices or nothing at all.
 What's wrong?

 This only happens if you have not yet added the Google Static Maps API Key.
 You will need to [generate a new API key](https://developers.google.com/maps/documentation/staticmaps/#api_key) and add it to the widget settings.
 Once you have, the widget will automatically auto-refresh (WP 4.5 and above) and you will now see a map instead.